 As you might already know, I’m a Canon guy.
 I’ve been using their equipment for my entire photography career thus far.
 They have been there for all my best moments, and more importantly, have stood the test of time.

-Granted, if you’re not willing to have a heavy camera swinging around your arm for a day or 4, this isn’t for you.
+Granted, if you’re not willing to have a heavy camera swinging around your arm for a day or 4, this camera isn’t for you.
 If you need a camera for a studio or something robust that you use at either end of your travels then I would definitely recommend it.
 If you’re somewhere in the middle of this description and don’t mind the weight at all, this is a no-brainer.

 You’re probably wondering, why didn’t you use that card in the first place.
 Simple answer, why didn't I?
-No excuses here, just learn from your every mistake and hope you’re more prepared next time.
+No excuses here really, just learn from your every mistake and hope you’re more prepared next time.

 Of course, I closed the card tray gently again, powered the camera back up, and checked my focus and shutter speed accordingly.
 That’s one thing I love about this camera, as it remembers what settings you were last using before powering down.
 Sounds kind of obvious and a rather simple task, but it’s these types of features that can take you from go to whoa while the client is standing right next to you.
 Less technical dramas equal more enjoyable photo shoots.

-So, where were we?
-Right.
-Speed.
+So, where are we?
+Ah yes, speed.
 I guess it’s a good time to talk about the shutter speeds and shutter functions.
 If you're interested in a camera like this then I don't necessarily need to go into depths about how a camera works.
 What I'm more interested in sharing with you are the different shutter drive modes that can be accessed from the buttons on top of the camera.

 I have listed a few more technical features of the Canon 5D Mark III below;